 Instructions

-• Add all of the dipping sauce ingredients to a food processor and blend until smooth.
+• Dipping Sauce: Add all of the dipping sauce ingredients to a food processor and blend until smooth.
 Add more salsa, if needed, to thin the mixture, or to taste.
 Refrigerate.

-• In a large mixing bowl combine black beans, corn, bell pepper, onion, chicken, garlic powder, chili powder, cumin, and salt and pepper.
+• Egg Roll Filling: In a large mixing bowl, combine black beans, corn, bell pepper, onion, chicken, cheese, garlic powder, chili powder, cumin, and salt and pepper.
 Taste and add more seasonings if needed, to your liking.

-• Place 2-3 tablespoons of filling on the egg roll wrapper.
+• Assemble: Place one egg roll wrapper on counter with one corner pointing towards you.
+Spoon about ⅓ cup of filling onto the egg roll wrapper.
 Take the wrapper end that is pointing towards you and fold it over the filling mixture.
 Fold in the sides of the wrapper, and then continue rolling the wrapper tightly all the way to the end.
-You can brush the ends of the wrapper with a little bit of water to help it stick together.
+Dip your fingers in water and brush the ends of the wrapper with a little water to help seal the wrapper.
+Repeat with remaining egg rolls (makes about 15-20).

-• In a deep stock pot, heat about 1 quart of vegetable oil to 350 degrees F (medium high heat).
+• To Deep Fry: In a deep stock pot, heat about 1 quart of vegetable oil to 350 degrees F (medium high heat).
 Cook egg rolls, turning in the oil to cook evenly, for about 90 seconds, or until golden brown.
-Drain on paper towels.
+Remove to a paper towel lined plate.
 Serve warm, with dipping sauce.

 Notes